ryantibs/tibbles-group/README.md

   ```
   for our new amazing project on Lentil Filtering.
 You can see how it populates
   a directory structure and fills it with various templates, and tools.
-- `cp-bib`: grab the latest bib file from this git repo.
-Typically, to be called
+- `cp-bib`: replace the local`ryantibs.bib` file with the latest one from the
-  within the `notes` of `paper` subfolders of a given project folder.
+  git repo.
+Typically, to be called within the `notes` or `paper` subfolders of
+  a given project folder.
 - `cp-arxiv`: copy all the paper files into an `arxiv` subfolder, and zip it
   (for easy submission to arxiv).
 To be called within the `paper` subfolder of a
   given project folder.